 Earn your drink with a walk around Padstow beforehand and enjoy the stunning views across the Camel Estuary to Rock.

 Take a stroll around the harbour before heading north along the coastal path, where fantastic scenery awaits as you make your way to all year round dog-friendly Harbour Cove and Hawkers Cove.
 Or, should your pooch fancy himself as an old sea-dog, you can take the 10 minute jaunt together from Padstow to charming town Rock on the Black Tor ferry.
+For inspiration see our dog-friendly Cornwall destination page.

 Address: Ruby’s Bar, 18 Broad St, Padstow, PL28 8EA